Cynthia Cdebaca shot her son-in-law 15 times, then celebrated his death in front of the police…

 ‘Oh good, good, good,’ she said, smiling.

-Black Slipper Women's Grey BEARPAW Flat Effie She then confessed that she’d been plotting to kill Geoward for a while – and that she’d even been to a shooting range three weeks before the murder to get some target practice.
+Gunsmoke Ocean Running Bliss dark 4 Revolution Shoe Grey Nike Women's She then confessed that she’d been plotting to kill Geoward for a while – and that she’d even been to a shooting range three weeks before the murder to get some target practice.

 She justified her actions by describing how Geoward abused her family.